sudosu404/tailnet-lib/README.md

 ## How It Works

-TsDProxy operates by creating a seamless integration between your Docker containers and Tailscale network:
+Tailnet operates by creating a seamless integration between your Docker containers and Tailscale network:

-1. **Container Scanning**: TsDProxy continuously monitors your Docker environment for containers with the `tsdproxy.enable=true` label.
+1. **Container Scanning**: Tailnet continuously monitors your Docker environment for containers with the `tailnet.enable=true` label.
-2. **Tailscale Machine Creation**: When a tagged container is detected, TsDProxy automatically creates a new Tailscale machine for that container.
+2. **Tailscale Machine Creation**: When a tagged container is detected, Tailnet automatically creates a new Tailscale machine for that container.
-3. **Hostname Assignment**: The Tailscale machine is assigned a hostname based on the `tsdproxy.name` label or the container's name.
+3. **Hostname Assignment**: The Tailscale machine is assigned a hostname based on the `tailnet.name` label or the container's name.
-4. **Port Mapping**: TsDProxy maps the container's internal port to the Tailscale machine.
+4. **Port Mapping**: Tailnet maps the container's internal port to the Tailscale machine.
 5. **Traffic Routing**: Incoming requests to the Tailscale machine are routed to the appropriate Docker container and port.
-6. **Dynamic Management**: As containers start and stop, TsDProxy automatically creates and removes the corresponding Tailscale machines and routing configurations.
+6. **Dynamic Management**: As containers start and stop, Tailnet automatically creates and removes the corresponding Tailscale machines and routing configurations.

 ## Requirements